 The website you are at right now will be the primary source of information for our class, so save this link!
 You can find all class assignments, blog posts, and resources along the top menu bar.
 As the course progresses, you and the other students in the class will submit your work as public blog posts on this website.
 The sidebar at the left has links to our key online tools, as well as filters for viewing future blog posts by project category.

-This is a TuTh first-block class that runs from the start of the semester to the week before spring break.
+This is a TuTh second-block class that runs from the week after Spring Break until the end of the semester.
 We will be using Canvas for assignment submission, peer review, and grades.
 If you need to contact me please send me an email with “ISCI 104” as part of the subject line.